Dongzhou protests: Incident

 The protests were held because local farmers were dissatisfied with the lack of compensation for land expropriated for the construction of the plant.
-They are also reportedly concerned with the potential for harmful pollution affecting their crops, while fishermen felt their livelihood would be adversely affected by the modifications to the bay.
+They were also reportedly concerned with the potential for harmful pollution affecting their crops, while fishermen felt their livelihood would be adversely affected by the modifications to the bay.

 According to Xinhua, the Information Office of the government of Shanwei described the incident as "serious violation of law", in which Huang Xijun, Lin Hanru and Huang Xirang led protesters in attacking police with knives, petrol bombs, and other explosive devices.
 Xinhua reported that the police fired warning shots but, in the confusion after nightfall, people were hit by mistake.

 Local villagers denied these accounts and reported that the protesters may have used ordinary fireworks as part of their protest.
 Villagers also alleged that the authorities had "enlisted thugs from local organized crime groups to help put down the demonstration" in addition to regular security forces.

-The subdistrict was sealed off by government forces who are searching for suspects involved in the violence and preventing people from leaving the subdistrict.
+The subdistrict was sealed off by government forces who were searching for suspects involved in the violence and preventing people from leaving the subdistrict.

 Casualties

-The official New China News Agency stated that three people had been killed and eight others injured, but there are other reports that quoted residents saying as many as 20 people had been killed.
+The official New China News Agency reported that three people had been killed and eight others injured in the incident.
+The Guangzhou Daily Newspaper identified the dead as 26-year-old Lin Yidui, 35-year-old Jiang Guangge and 31-year-old Wei Jin.

 There were reports that local authorities refused to return bodies to families, in some cases offering money to residents instead so that they would stop asking for the bodies.
 It was also reported that on 9 December, many residents held incense sticks and knelt in front of police barricades in the subdistrict, asking for the bodies of their loved ones for proper burial.
 These requests were refused.
 The South China Morning Post quoted some residents who said that the officials were attempting to hide the death toll.